YueLiao/gen-vlkt/README.md

         --use_nms_filter
 ```

-For the official evalution (reported in paper), you need to covert the prediction file to a official prediction format following [this file](./tools/covert_annot_for_official_eval.py), and then follow [PPDM](https://github.com/YueLiao/PPDM) evaluation steps.
+For the official evaluation (reported in paper), you need to covert the prediction file to a official prediction format following [this file](./tools/covert_annot_for_official_eval.py), and then follow [PPDM](https://github.com/YueLiao/PPDM) evaluation steps.
 ### V-COCO
 Firstly, you need the add the following main function to the vsrl_eval.py in data/v-coco.
 ```